shan-23/Applied-Data-Science-Assignment-1/README.md

 # Assignment-2

 # Visualization
 The visualization which was chosen to display the prediction of the viruses within the dataset is a confusion matrix .
-The reason I chose this visualization is that I believe that it would be the most appropriate chart to depict the accuracy of the classification prediction of the data set as it displays clearly the actual viruses compared to the pridiction which was made via the aid of pycaret
+This visualization was choosen because it is believed that it  would be the most appropriate chart to depict the accuracy of the classification prediction of the data set as it displays clearly the actual viruses compared to the predicted virus which was ascertained through the utilization of  pycaret

 # Dataset